tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Answer (tbishaw-stat6250): When placing the Format statement in a DATA step, you can permananetly associate a format with a variable.
 - *Question* (cnguyen77-stat6250): Is there any limitation for the number of characters of a label?
 - *Answer* (cnguyen77-stat6250): When specifying a label, enclose it in quotation marks and limit the label to 256 characters.
+- *Question* (sbagdi-stat6250): How many quotation marks should be used to makes the apostrophe to appear in a label?

 [Course Textbook Chapter 7, Problem 7]